gchq/Gaffer/doc/src/main/resources/properties/walkthrough/HyperLogLogPlusWalkthrough.md

 ${CODE_LINK}

-This example demonstrates how the HyperLogLogPlus sketch from the Clearspring library can be used to maintain an estimate of the degree of a vertex.
-Every time an edge A -> B is added to graph, we also add an Entity for A with a property of a HyperLogLogPlus containing B, and an Entity for B with a property of a HyperLogLogPlus containing A. The aggregator for the HyperLogLogPluses merges them together so that after querying for the Entity for vertex X the HyperLogLogPlus property would give us an estimate of the approximate degree.
+This example demonstrates how the [HyperLogLogPlus](https://github.com/addthis/stream-lib/blob/master/src/main/java/com/clearspring/analytics/stream/cardinality/HyperLogLogPlus.java) sketch from the Clearspring library can be used to maintain an estimate of the degree of a vertex.
+Every time an edge A -> B is added to graph, we also add an Entity for A with a property of a HyperLogLogPlus containing B, and an Entity for B with a property of a HyperLogLogPlus containing A. The aggregator for the HyperLogLogPluses merges them together so that after querying for the Entity for vertex X the HyperLogLogPlus property gives us an estimate of the approximate degree.

 ${PROPERTY_CLASS}